Division of Bruce

+Bruce is an ethnically diverse and multicultural electorate, with a large Sri Lankan community and the highest number of Sinhalese speakers in the country.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 History

 The division was created in 1955, and is named for Stanley Bruce, who was Prime Minister of Australia from 1923 to 1929.
 Unusually, the division was named after a living person, as Bruce did not die until 1967.

-Until 1996, the division was based on Glen Waverley and Mount Waverley, and was a fairly safe seat for the Liberal Party, but since then its boundaries have been extended southwards, making it a marginal Labor Party seat.
+Originally, the division was based on Glen Waverley and Mount Waverley, and was a fairly safe seat for the Liberal Party, but it became increasingly marginal in the 1980s.
+A redistribution in 1996 pushed its boundaries southward, erasing the Liberal majority altogether and making it notionally a Labor seat.
+Labor took the seat at that year's election even as it was heavily defeated federally, and since then it has been a marginal Labor seat.

 Its most prominent member was Sir Billy Snedden, Liberal Party leader from 1972 to 1975 and Speaker of the Australian House of Representatives from 1976 to 1983.
 At the 2011 Census, the division had the nation's highest proportion of residents born overseas (50.8%), and the third highest proportion born in a non-English speaking country (45.4%).
 It also has the sixth highest proportion speaking a language other than English at home (51.6%), the highest for any Victorian electorate.

 The current Member for Bruce, since the 2016 federal election, is Julian Hill, who is a member of the Australian Labor Party.